 - Voluntary dismissal: This happens when the plaintiff decides to end the case willingly, typically by filing a motion to dismiss.

-- The court is the wrong venue to handle the charges.
+- The court is the wrong venue.

 - The charges were not filed properly.